Elziarr/taikotrainer/README.md

 ## Key Roadmap

 - Add proper controller support (I can only test on keyboard right now 🥺)
+- Support upload from .zip or .osu file directly instead of having to extract to folder
 - Properly support branches in .tja charts (it defaults to the hardest branch right now)